Hi there, I’m Marcie!

-What is the Shoebox Effect?
+Wait, what is the Shoebox Effect exactly?

 “The Shoebox Effect” is a term from the insurance industry.
 It’s where someone pays the normal price for services and saves the receipts for reimbursement.
 These receipts are often stored in a shoebox, but are usually forgotten and never submitted.